iamavnish/orchestrating-genai-wokflows/README.md

 # Orchestrating Workflows for GenAI Applications with Apache Airflow

-This repository demonstrate how to orchestrate workflows for GenAI applications using Apache Airflow.
+This repository demonstrates how to orchestrate workflows for GenAI applications using Apache Airflow.
 Focus is on transforming prototype code into production-ready, automated pipelines.

 ## Notebook